-Definition: Employee ownership is a model in which the employees owns all or maximum stake in the business.
-It isn’t restricted to the higher level but offered to every management level.
-It also provides tax benefits to businesses.
+Definition: Employee ownership is a model in which the employees own all or maximum stake in the business.
+It isn’t restricted to the higher level but also offered to every management level.
+Moreover, it provides tax benefits to businesses.

 Content: Employee Ownership

 - Factors Driving

 Forms of Employee Ownership

 The organization can select the form of employee ownership according to the benefits derived from it and the degree of control needed.
 There are four forms of employee ownership available at disposal:

 It is the most common form of ownership that businesses practice.
 Here, the stocks of the company are available for all.
 Therefore, any individual from society including employees can hold stock in the company.

 But, the company’s management rights remain with the management team.
 Thus, the shareholder elects the board of directors through voting.

 It is a form of employee ownership in which every individual working in the business is an owner or the exclusive owner.
 In other words, the company is owned and managed by its employees.